Death of a legend

 Stevie on and off again

 1998 - Steven Gerrard came on as a substitute for Steve McManaman who had been hurt by future red Dietmar Hamann, and was later himself replaced by David Thompson after being injured in a challenge with Stuart Pearce, as we staged a comeback to beat Newcastle United 4-2 at Anfield.
 Michael Owen and Karlheinz Riedle both netted braces, while Hamann was sent off for two bookable offences.
-Nobby Solano and Andreas Andersson had put the visitors two goals ahead.
+Nobby Solano struck the first of his four goals against us, with Andreas Andersson then putting the visitors two goals ahead.

 We have beaten the Geordie outfit twice more on this day in history.